The Global FlyFisher

-Now, Knut or Trond -- or which of the brothers it was that instructed (the one who always wears the cap backwards) -- is certainly a very skilled caster.
+Now, Knut or Trond -- which ever of the brothers it was that instructed (the one who always wears the cap backwards) -- is certainly a very skilled caster.
 No doubt about that.
 And he did try to reach his audience, joking a bit about the language differences and showing all the errors we all make when casting.
 He also had some good points about the casting.
-But... he just didn't really reach the audience.
+But... he just didn't come through to us.

 For some reason the people who do these casting shows are always chosen for their ability to cast.

 Now that is like choosing the lead actor for a gangster movie from his ability to hit a target with a gun.

 It doesn't matter whether the lead actor can shoot!
 We want someone who can act.
 The shooting can be taken care of, and the audience can't shoot anyway, so they won't be able to tell the difference.

 Same way with casting instructors.
 Never mind whether they are master casters, certified in this or that federation or have a wall full of prizes and diplomas.

 Since most of the audience can't cast worth beep anyway, they will be impressed as long as the person demonstrating can stretch a leader let alone cast 60 feet.

 This evening's audience's fooling around at the casting pool afterwards clearly showed that most of them were below average in casting abilities... that's why they were there.